-In the area of health and hygiene, through our water, sanitation, and hygiene (WASH) initiatives we focus on behaviour change programmes.
-Our purpose-driven home and personal care brands such as Lifebuoy (handwashing programme), Domex (improved sanitation) and Pureit (providing safe drinking water) spearhead these behaviour change programmes across India.
-Our efforts in the area of health and hygiene have so far reached over 140 million people in India.
+In the area of health & hygiene, through our water, sanitation, and hygiene (WASH) initiatives we focus on behaviour change programmes.
+Our purpose-driven home and personal care brands such as Lifebuoy, Domex and Pureit spearhead behaviour change programmes on handwashing, improved sanitation and safe drinking water respectively across India.
+Our efforts in the area of health and hygiene have so far reached over 150 million people in India.

 Reducing diarrhoeal and respiratory disease through handwashing

-Our Lifebuoy handwashing behaviour change initiatives help in promoting the benefits of handwashing with soap at key times during the day and encouraging people to sustain good handwashing behaviours.
-Till date, we have reached out to over 67 million people in India.
+Through Lifebuoy’s handwashing behaviour change initiatives, we promote the benefits of handwashing with soap at key times during the day and encourage people to sustain good handwashing behaviours.
+In 2018, we reached out to 1.3 million people directly through the initiative.
+Since inception, we have reached out to over 68 million people in India.

 Global Handwashing Day